MicrosoftDocs/power-platform/power-virtual-agents/configure-sso-teams.md

 ## Add token exchange URL

-To update the Azure AD authentication settings in Microsoft Copilot Studio, you'll need to add the token exchange URL to allow Microsoft Teams and Microsoft Copilot Studio to share information.
+To update the Microsoft Entra ID authentication settings in Microsoft Copilot Studio, you'll need to add the token exchange URL to allow Microsoft Teams and Microsoft Copilot Studio to share information.

 1. In the Azure portal on your app registration blade, go to **Expose an API**.